 Another twist adding a welcome difficulty spike is that getting hit just once kills you, requiring you to start the level from the beginning again.
 It’s a great little game that’ll keep you coming back for more time and time again.

-9. Metro Redux
+10. Metro Redux

-Redux rebuilds Metro 2033 in a polished version which doesn’t sacrifice the brutality of the original.
+Redux rebuilds Metro 2033 in a polished version that doesn’t sacrifice the brutality of the original.
 Survival is key, though.
 If you go in all guns blazing expecting to have a great time, you won’t see another day.

 The dark, tension-filled playthrough benefits from an overhauled AI, mechanics, and visuals, making Redux one of the very best.